tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

 ### *Listing Databases*

-- Open your command line interface and run the following command to list all Autonomous Transaction Processing Databases in a specific compartment.
+- Open your command line interface and run the following command to list all Autonomous AI Transaction Processing Databases in a specific compartment.

     ```
     <copy>